 Many locals add more spices to their meals using various peppers and sauces that are found on each table.
 If you are concerned about the spice levels, knowing these two words in Thai will help: not spicy – Mai pet and very spicy – Pet maak!

 You will never go hungry in Thailand, and as mentioned previously, where there are people, there is always food.
 There are some dishes, like rice, that are eaten at all times of the day.

-To eat at the local markets, the best times to go are between 5:00pm and 7:00pm.
+To eat at the local markets, the best times to go are between 5:00 pm and 7:00 pm.
 The hours at the restaurants vary.
-Some restaurants that specialize on specific dishes close early, while those that are geared towards Westerners close a little later.
+Some of the restaurants that specialize on a specific dishes close early, while those that are geared towards Westerners close a little later.
 Be sure to check ahead of time.

 #9 Cash & Tipping

 When eating at the local stalls or shophouse restaurants, be prepared with cash.
 Most of the local joints do not accept credit cards.
 If you can pay with smaller bills rather than large bills.